RIKEN-RCCS/riken-rccs.github.io/README.md

 # Software developed by RIKEN R-CCS

-RIKEN R-CCS ([http://www.r-ccs.riken.jp/en/](http://www.r-ccs.riken.jp/en/)) is a national research institute for computational science and computer science for computer simulations with supercomputers.
+RIKEN R-CCS ([http://www.r-ccs.riken.jp/en/](http://www.r-ccs.riken.jp/en/)) is a research center for computational science and computer science for simulations with supercomputers.
 Some software developed by RIKEN R-CCS are hosted by GitHub.
-(RIKEN R-CCS is formerly named as RIKEN AICS, it was renamed in April 2018).
+(RIKEN R-CCS is formerly named as RIKEN AICS, renamed in April 2018).

 Some projects have independent GitHub organizations (incomplete list):
 * [Fiber Miniapp Suite](http://fiber-miniapp.github.io)